Healthdirect Free Australian health advice you can count on.

 How long will I need to take asthma medicines?

-Your medicines may need to be adjusted so that your symptoms stay well controlled.
-The aim is to use the lowest dose of medicine you need to control your asthma.
+Your doctor may need to adjust your asthma medicines so that your symptoms stay well controlled.
+They will aim to use the lowest dose of medicine that works to control your asthma.

 When should I see my doctor?